zenzike/effective/README.md

 Working with IO
 ---------------

+Perhaps the most pervasive effects are those that interact with IO.
+The design of this library is to allow a user to write IO operations in their programs and for these to be interpreted directly in the IO monad.

 The `Teletype` example is a rite of passage for monadic IO [^Gordon1992] where the challenge is to show how IO of reading from and writing to the terminal can be achieved.
 A program that interacts with the terminal is `echo`.
 This is a